marzmesas/UPC_FaceID_CL/README.md

 * K-MEANS: Through the embeddings extracted from the contrastive model, the K-Means method is used to make a cluster of the 44 theoretical classes.
 With the clusters obtained by K-Means, the images of the test dataset are evaluated, obtaining their embeddings and checking which is the closest cluster.
 With the closest cluster, we obtained the topk accuracy, based on whether any of the k closest images belong to the same person as the test image.
 * K-NN: The top-k accuracy is obtained, based on whether any of the k images with the smallest distance from the image to be evaluated belongs to the same person.

-* Softmax: With the supervised models trained with a top head classifier, the accuracy has been calculated through the last softmax layer, based on whether any of the k most likely predictions match the groundtruth label.
+* LogSoftMax: With the supervised models trained with a top head classifier, the accuracy has been calculated through the last LogSoftMax layer, based on whether any of the k most likely predictions match the groundtruth label.

 **2. Silhouette score:** Silhouette is a function of sklearn library which allows us to obtain the number of optimal clusters with respect to the embeddings of the train dataset, the silhouette score is computed as a mean of silhouette coefficient of all samples.
 The silhouette coefficient is calculated using the mean intra-cluster distance and the mean nearest-cluster distance for each sample.
 It is a useful metric, since it allows analyzing how well the clusters have been created, as well as giving an intuition about how well the trained contrastive model has performed.
 This metric gives a score between -1 and 1, with 1 being the best.
 Values near 0 indicate overlapping clusters.
 Negative values generally indicate that a sample has been assigned to the wrong cluster, as a different cluster is more similar.